golemfoundation/wildland-client/Documentation/manpages/wl-container.rst

 .. program:: wl-container-create-cache
 .. _wl-container-create-cache:

-:command:`wl container create-cache [--template <template_name>] <container>`
+:command:`wl container create-cache --template <template_name> <container>`
 -----------------------------------------------------------------------------

-Create a local cache storage for the container from a template.
+Create a cache storage for the container from a template.
+This is used to speed up accessing slow remote storages like s3.
+The template should usually be the default local storage one (`wl template create local --location /path/to/cache/root template_name`).

-The cache storage becomes container's primary storage when mounted.
-Old primary storage is kept in sync with the cache.
+On the first container mount, old primary storage's content (usually a slow remote one) is copied to the cache storage.
+From then on the cache storage becomes container's primary storage when the container is mounted.
+Old primary storage is kept in sync with the cache when mounted.

+Cache storage is created based on the template provided.
+Because the purpose of the cache storage is to be fast, it's best to use a local storage template unless some specific setup is needed.
+When using a default local storage template as outlined above, the cache storage directory is `/path/to/cache/root/container_uuid`.

+Cache manifests are stored in `<Wildland config root>/cache` directory and are storage manifests.
+Wildland storage commands can be used to display or manually edit them.
+They have file names in the form of `cache_template_name.container_uuid.storage.yaml`.

 .. option:: -t, --template <template_name>